 Remember – the team at Shefford Osteopathic Clinic are here to treat sports injuries, alleviating pain and optimising recovery time.

-This article is written by Andrew MacMillan, a registered osteopath with Shefford Osteopathic Clinic.
+This article is written by Andrew MacMillan, a registered osteopath who worked with Shefford Osteopathic Clinic.